Terri Lynn Land: 2020 Wayne State University Board of Governors election

+As revealed by documents from the Federal Government retrieved via a FOIA request, Terri Lynn Land was listed as a fake elector for Donald Trump during the 2020 presidential election, but declined to attend, and was replaced by Ken Thompson.

 Personal life

 Land married Dan Hibma in 1983.
 They live in Byron Center and have two children.
 According to financial disclosures, Land and her family have assets worth at least $34 million.